space-wizards/docs/Genetic.md

 Monkeys and kobolds will also come with only 2 sequences or dormant mutations, monkeyfied/koboltified and one totally random mutation, these 2 random mutations are the same among every monkeys and every kobolds, once again to reward Geneticist from requesting assistance from people from as many department as possible.

-Each Departement will bring something unique to genetic, not only thanks to the ressources they might provide but also because each departement workforce will come with a unique set of dormant mutations, now each departement have a role to play with Genetic.
+alternative from the fully random mutation: Each Departement will bring something unique to genetic, not only thanks to the ressources they might provide but also because each departement workforce will come with a unique set of dormant mutations, now each departement have a role to play with Genetic.

 Each departement workforce will also not provide useful mutations for their own department, in order to encourage player interaction and limit powergaming.

+Or like in SS13, keep the mutation randomly picked

 -First idea : Stability
 The Stability system will also be thrown into the trash , this system aim to limit the amount of mutation one's can have active, with negative mutation increasing stability,